vespa-engine/documentation/documentation/tutorials/text-search-ml.md

 Before we move on to describe the collection process in detail, we want to point out that the whole process can be replicated by the following call to the data collection script `collect_training_data.py` available in [this tutorial repository](https://github.com/vespa-engine/sample-apps/tree/master/text-search).

-TODO: Make the collect script work with sample data
 ```
-./src/python/collect_training_data.py data/msmarco-doctrain-queries.tsv.gz data/msmarco-doctrain-qrels.tsv.gz data collect_rank_features 99
+./src/python/collect_training_data.py data collect_rank_features 99
 ```

-The command above use data contained in the query (data/msmarco-doctrain-queries.tsv.gz) and in the relevance (data/msmarco-doctrain-qrels.tsv.gz) files that are part of the MSMARCO dataset, and send queries to Vespa using the `collect_rank_features` _ranking-profile_ defined in the previous section in order to request 99 randomly selected documents for each query in addition to the relevant document associated with the query.
+The command above use data contained in the query (msmarco-doctrain-queries.tsv.gz) and in the relevance (msmarco-doctrain-qrels.tsv.gz) files that are part of the MSMARCO dataset, and send queries to Vespa using the `collect_rank_features` _ranking-profile_ defined in the previous section in order to request `99` randomly selected documents for each query in addition to the relevant document associated with the query.
 All the data from the request are then parsed and stored in the output folder, which is chosen to be `data` in this case.

 ### Data collection logic

-Since we want to improve the first-phase ranking function of our application, our goal here is to create a dataset that will be used to train models that will generalize well when those models are used in the first-phase ranking of an actual Vespa instance running against possibly unseen queries and documents.
-This might seem obvious at first but turns out to be easy to neglect when making some data collection decisions.
+Since we want to improve the first-phase ranking function of our application, our goal here is to create a dataset that will be used to train models that will generalize well when used in the first-phase ranking of an actual Vespa instance running against possibly unseen queries and documents.
+This might be obvious at first but turns out to be easy to neglect when making some data collection decisions.

 The logic behind the `collect_training_data.py` can be summarized by the pseudo-code below: